Jun 2016 – Current:

-Jan 2017 – Current: Teacher certificate BKO (expected to be accomplished in Dec 2017 at University of Amsterdam, the Netherlands)
+Jan 2017 – Current: Teaching certificate BKO (expected to be accomplished in May 2018 at University of Amsterdam, the Netherlands)

 Jan 2017 – Current: Course coordinator for “Grand Challenges in Human Ecosphere Interactions”, to be developed in the MSc track “Future Planet Studies” (University of Amsterdam, the Netherlands)